 First, if you are only a little off your ideal body weight (BMI = 22/23), I would not stress over it.
 Stress, however, is often what hangs people up.
 Caffeine stimulates the stress system and increases cortisol production preventing weight loss.
 Poor sleep, often worsened by low estrogen, causes stress.
 Make sure to sleep for at least 7-8 hours per night.
 Furthermore, at 49, it’s likely that your estrogen is low and supplementation may help.

 Working on these areas may help you dramatically.
 Remember though, as we age our metabolic systems do change and we may find it difficult to return completely to age 18 – I have the same problem!
 Here is a guide with more detail about weight loss after after 40.

 IVF and keto

 My husband and I have just done an IVF cycle that was unsuccessful with donor eggs.
 I have been diagnosed with pre-mature ovarian failure.
 I am 39.
 Is POF (premature ovarian failure) reversible and is it good to be in a ketogenic state while doing an IVF cycle for future reference?

 I’m sorry you were unsuccessful.
 Donor egg is an involved process and tough to endure without success.
 The ketogenic nutrition approach will not reverse your POF and currently there is no cure.

 In the future we will be able to take somatic cells, like skin cells and reverse engineer them to eggs.
-For now, egg donor is your only option.
+For now, egg donor is likely your only option.